gracjanj/Reflection-Tracer/README.md

 2. Right click -> 'Generate Follower'.
 Unique value is now in your clipboard.
 3. Paste string as a parameter value.
 4. Crawl website manually/automatically.
-5. Results will be available in Follower tab
+5. Results will be available in the Follower tab
     - Request 1 is the request that introduced value to the application
     - Request 2 is the request that triggered the response containing value from step 1
     - Response is the response that contains reflected value